A Strong For Reckless Driving

 When the police respond to an accident — even a single vehicle accident where nobody was hurt — many police officers’ first reaction is to charge Reckless Driving under Virginia Code 46.2-852 (or a similar code section.
 Beware that what you tell the responding police officer about the accident can be used against you.
 However, keep in mind that the government has to prove beyond a reasonable doubt that you drove “recklessly… or in a manner as to endanger the life, limb, or property of any person.”

-Just as with Reckless Driving by speed charges, Mr. Gick can often resolve Reckless Driving charges arising from an accident without you ever having to come to court.
+Just as with Reckless Driving by speed charges, Mr. Frankl can often resolve Reckless Driving charges arising from an accident without you ever having to come to court.

 The Serious Criminal And Financial Consequences Of Reckless Driving